Turn old denim into a delightful fish pillow with our DIY guide and free pattern. It’s a fun, sustainable craft project.

-Using a pair of jeans for these fish pillows allowed me to use the interesting bits.
+Using a pair of jeans for these fish pillows allowed me to use the exciting bits.
 Such as seams, buttons, and pockets to add details to the fish.
 I was also able to bleach stencil fish scales onto the denim fabric.

-I’ve included the pattern I used for these denim pillows so that you can easily make them yourself.
+I’ve included the pattern for these denim pillows so you can easily make them yourself.
 And in other fabrics besides denim if you prefer.

-Combining denim with other fabrics, to make interesting pillows is a popular upcycle of mine.
-In the past, I’ve combined denim with sari trim to make boho jeans pillows.
-Denim with wool to make fabric placemats and an iPhone denim pocket pillow.
+Combining denim with other fabrics to make attractive pillows is popular upcycle of mine.
+In the past, I’ve combined denim with sari trim to make boho jeans pillows—denim with wool to make fabric placemats and an iPhone denim pocket pillow.

-- Paper pattern – Draw your own to the size you want or download mine here.
+- Paper pattern – Draw your own to the desired size, or download mine here.

 - A pair of jeans or denim scraps from several pairs of jeans.
 Or other fabrics if you prefer